pippinbarr/the-artist-is-present/process/process-journal.md

 Anyhow, the game is essentially done and soon to be released.
 This is quite a big one since it's my most "famous" game and it feels good to have got it back out into the world again.
 Sweat smile.

+## Somewhat done... right?
+(2022-07-13)

+So Jim found a number of bugs which I fixed (all to do with queueing).
+Then I sent it back and he found a more subtle thing (difficulty of lining up well in queueing), which I fixed.
+And then I made it work on mobile.
+And now I think I should just ship it out and be done with it?

 # 2011

 ## Simplicity kills (2011-08-24)